matzf/scion/doc/protocols/authenticator-option.rst

   used with a :ref:`SPI referring to a DRKey <spao-spi-drkey>`.
 If both addresses are skipped, the row for the Address Type/Length fields byte is also skipped.
-* the SHA1 hash (20 bytes)
+* the AES-CMAC (16 bytes)

 Observe that when used with suitable a :ref:`SPI referring to a DRKey
 <spao-spi-drkey>`, the address header may be left empty, resulting in an ideal
-32-byte input size for the AES-CBC MAC.
+28-byte input size for the AES-CBC-MAC.

 This scheme is safe from length extension attacks on the AES-CBC MAC; except for the addresses, all fields are of a fixed size.
 The length of the address